 Major Attractions in Hungary

-- Budapest is Hungary's top destination city.
+Budapest is Hungary's top destination city.
 This sprawling city maintains the regal look given to it towards the end of the 19th century.
-With plenty of restaurants, bars, museums, spas, and other attractions, Budapest never leaves visitors bored.
+With plenty of restaurants, bars, museums, spas, and other attractions, Budapest never leaves visitors without something to do.

 Hungary Travel Facts